 Developing Minds and Bodies

-By their first birthday, children develop a clear understanding that they are important people.
-They explore the world around them with hands on interaction in their environment. and spending a short amount of time on each activity.
-Because of their short attention span caregivers must have lots of activities and ideas that are oriented towards child involvement.
-Learning to get along with others, caring for themselves, thinking for themselves, and expressing themselves are important skills that one year olds are beginning to learn.
-We use activities in the Creative Curriculum and Active Learning as we provide developmental care for our children.
-In our planning process, we strive to help our children develop both their minds and bodies.
+By their first birthday, children explore the world around them through hands-on interaction and intense, but brief focus.
+Their short attention span means that caregivers must prepare numerous activities and ideas that are oriented towards this stage of child development.
+Learning to get along with others, caring for themselves, thinking for themselves, and expressing themselves are all important skills that toddlers are beginning to learn.
+We use activities from Creative Curriculum and Active Learning to help us as we develop our educational program for the toddlers at our child care center.
+We strive to help children develop both their minds and bodies.

 Listening and Talking

-- Sign language is taught and used frequently to help our children communicate more effectively and build their vocabulary.
+- Sign language – we teach sign language to help our children communicate more effectively as they build their vocabulary.

-- Hand and eye coordination is developed by the use of puzzles and other manipulatives
+- Hand and eye coordination is developed through the use of puzzles and other age-appropriate manipulatives.

-- Spacial relations are built by creative art experiences showing where the eyes and mouth are placed on a face.
+- Spatial awareness is developed through experiences which teach where the eyes and the mouth are located on a face.

-- Dramatic Play: Pocketbooks, bags, baskets, playhouse furniture, dolls, telephones, toy shopping carts, and other dress up items are available daily for children to pretend about things they know and see around them.
+- Dramatic play is encouraged through the abundance of purses, bags, baskets, playhouse furniture, dolls, telephones, toy shopping carts, and other dress-up items for children in the toddler classroom.